c-mart/dontmoderateme/planning.md

 - Registration form should email the user their password salt (perhaps base64-encoded) and make them activate their account
 - "Check now" button places request at the front of the work queue (so we actually need a deque)
 - How to deal with loading 404 pages?
-- Don't let a user view another user's monitors
+- Don't let a user view another user's monitors, checks, or screenshots

 - Where to place code to "email user a notification if their monitor changes state"?

+## Extended Features
+- only accept strong passwords, perhaps use python-zxcvbn

 ## Ideas
 - How to handle "probable" but not exact matches?
 Match percentage?